-While these findings are important for management of the Dungeness crab fishery itself, they have much wider implications for understanding resilience of linked human and natural systems to future extreme events.
-Our findings align with other studies from both economics and ecology literatures, demonstrating how behavioral plasticity is a critical component of sustainability in social-ecological systems.
-However, to date few studies of human harvesters have been able to bring this much quantitative information to bear on the question of how people respond to extreme climate events.
-A strength of our analysis lies in the use of statistical analyses of big data to derive metrics of human harvester behavior across more than a decade, years which represented a broad range of environmental conditions and a heatwave attributable to climate change.
+These findings have broad implications for understanding resilience of linked human and natural systems to future extreme events.
+Our findings align with theory from both economics and ecology literatures, demonstrating empirically how behavioral plasticity in humans is a critical component of sustainability in social-ecological systems.
+To date few studies of human harvesters have been able to bring this much quantitative information to bear on the question of how people respond to extreme climate events.
+Our study uses big data analytics to derive metrics of human harvester behavior across more than a decade, which included a broad range of environmental conditions and an unprecedented marine heatwave attributable to climate change.
 Our analysis included information from more than 315,000 fishing trips and >$2 billion in revenue from a fishery that is a central linchpin in the west coast social-ecological system.
-Our methods provide a template for future work in other systems to illuminate pathways to improve adaptive capacity for human harvesters more broadly, during an era in which the magnitude, frequency, and intensity of environmental perturbations is increasing.
+Our results illuminate pathways to improve adaptive capacity for human harvesters during an era in which the magnitude, frequency, and intensity of environmental perturbations is increasing; in addition, our methods provide a template for future work in other systems to examine these dynamics more broadly.
 Together, these characteristics of our paper make it well-suited for the readership of PNAS---including conservation biologists, ecologists, economists, and global change biologists---as it employs a cross-disciplinary approach to evaluate the well-being of current and future generations of harvesters within the limits of the natural world.